alorence/django-modern-rpc/docs/config/error_handling.rst

 Below are a few practical examples.

 .. code-block:: python
-   :caption: Send any caught execption to Sentry
+   :caption: Send any caught exception to Sentry

    import sentry_sdk